kgp134134-sys/GramKavach-CyberShield/README.md

 ## 🙏 Acknowledgments

-This project was built with my own idea, concept, planning, and hard work.
-AI tools helped me with code generation, debugging, improvements, and documentation.
+This project was built from my own idea, concept, planning, and hard work.
+AI tools helped with code generation, debugging, improvements, and documentation.

-> 🤖 AI helped me during development.
-The idea and concept are my own.
+> 🤖 AI assisted during development.
+The idea and concept are original.

 ## 📄 License